LukeHalasy/Bassify/README.md

 #TubeScribe
-More easily learn songs by ear on Spotify.
+Learn songs by ear on Youtube.